7 CAD Best Practices for Successful Design Projects

 Backing up your work is just as important.
 CAD design can be time-consuming, and one crash or mistake could lead to major data loss.

-Saving often and keeping backup copies can save you from redoing hours of work.
+Regular backups can save you from redoing hours of work.
 Use cloud storage or an external drive to make sure your files are safe.
+If your team manages many revisions, product data management (PDM) software can track versions and record design changes in one place.

 Keeping your files clean also makes it easier to track revisions and document changes.
 When a file is organized, it’s easier to see what’s been added, changed, or removed.